The festival

 We try to be as accessible as possible for everyone.
 When it comes to physical accessibility, we are dependant on the infrastructure of the festival locations.
 They aim to facilitate our audience's needs as well as they can.

-Do you have a question or tip?
+Do you need assistance or do you have a question?
 Send us an e-mail at info@sqba.nl.
+We are happy to help!

 Where can I stay during the festival?